-Formation of International Business Company (IBC) in Bahamas
+Formation of an International Business Company (IBC) in the Bahamas

-International Business Company in the Bahamas is one of the best solutions for tax planning and conducting of international business in North America.
-A Bahamas IBC does not require minimum capital, corporate taxes, annual return or audit.
-High confidentiality level for international business.
-Payment of the Government License Fees, provision of registered office and registered agent
+An international business company (IBC) in the Bahamas is one of the best solutions for tax planning and the conducting of international business in North America.
+It does not require minimum capital, corporate taxes, annual return, or audit, and features a high level of confidentiality for international business.

 FACTS & INFO

-The existing companies law, most recently re-stated in the Companies Act 1992, which is based on English law and is used to form various types of companies used by businesses trading in the Bahamas, and also for certain other special purposes.
 Companies formed under the Companies Act 1992 can be private companies limited by shares or by guarantee, or can be public companies.
-The International Business Company is the most widely used vehicle for offshore operations in the Bahamas; it normally takes the form of a private company limited by shares.
+The international business company (IBC) is the most widely used vehicle for offshore operations in the Bahamas; it normally takes the form of a private company limited by shares.

 MEMORANDUM AND ARTICLES OF ASSOCIATION

-In order to incorporate a private company in the Bahamas, a Memorandum of Association must be filed with the Registrar General.
-Articles of Association may be filed with the Memorandum of Association or within six months thereafter, and must be signed and witnessed by one other person.
+In order to incorporate a private company in the Bahamas, a memorandum of association must be filed with the Corporate Registry.
+Articles of association may be filed with the memorandum of association or within six months thereafter, and must be signed and witnessed by one other person.
 Other provisions include: the memorandum to be signed by at least two subscribers in the presence of at least one witness.
 Each subscriber must subscribe for at least one share.
 A non-resident subscriber is required to obtain exchange control permission.
-The capacity of persons incorporating is to be submitted with the Memorandum in the form of a declaration signed by counsel and attorney.
+The capacity of persons incorporating is to be submitted with the memorandum in the form of a declaration signed by counsel and attorney.

 The minimum number of shareholders of a Bahamas IBC is 1, which may be an individual or a corporate body.
 All shares should be registered.
-Details of the shareholders appear in the public record in Bahamas.
+Details of the shareholders appear in the public record.

 There is no specific minimum capital requirement.
-The standard authorized share capital is US$ 5,000.
+The standard authorised share capital is US$5,000.
 Shares must be registered and may be issued in any currency.
 Bearer shares however are no longer permitted.
 A share register needs to be kept at the registered office of the IBC.

-Every IBC must have a Registered Agent and a Registered Office in the Bahamas.
-The Registered Agent must be qualified to act as such, such as a Lawyer, licensed Management Company, etc.
+Every IBC must have a registered agent and a registered office in the Bahamas.
+The registered agent must be qualified to act as such, such as a lawyer or a licensed management company.

-The directors' and the shareholders' meetings need not be held in the Bahamas as there is no requirement or of an Annual General Meeting.
+The director and shareholder meetings need not be held in the Bahamas as there is no requirement for an AGM.
 All meetings may be held outside the Bahamas, by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.
 The registers and minutes of meetings must be kept at the registered office.
 A Bahamas IBC must have a company seal, an imprint of which is to be kept at the registered office.

-Incorporation usually takes 3 working days, but we will need up to 10 working days for legalization of the documents and delivery by courier.
+Incorporation usually takes 3 working days, but we will need up to 10 working days for legalisation of the documents and delivery by courier.

 - Provision of registered office and registered agent

-An IBC is exempt from Bahamian Exchange Control, from stamp duty and from other taxes and estate duties for 20 years from the date of incorporation.
-Business conducted by the Bahamas IBC outside of the Bahamas is exempt.
+An IBC is exempt from Bahamian exchange control, from stamp duty and from other taxes and estate duties for 20 years from the date of incorporation.
+Business conducted by an IBC outside of the Bahamas is exempt.
 Unlike most other jurisdictions, a Bahamas IBC may do business locally and may own local real estate.
-Any such local transactions however, are subject to exchange controls and stamp duty.
+Any such local transactions, however, are subject to exchange controls and stamp duty.

 There is no requirement to file audited accounts or annual returns with the authorities.
 A company shall ensure reliable accounting records to be kept in relation to all sums of money received and expended by the company and the matter in respect of which such receipt and expenditure takes place, inclusive of all sales, purchases and other transactions.
 Records must also be kept in relation to the assets and liabilities of the company.

-Please note that the above mentioned requirement does not speak about the company’s requirement to prepare financial statements, it only requires companies to maintain all proper and underlying documentation (such as invoices, receipts and contracts) that will correctly explain all of the company’s transactions, enable the financial position of the company to be ascertained at any time with accuracy and allow the preparation of financial statements to be prepared when necessary.
-The mentioned accounting records must be maintained for a minimum period of five (5) years as from the date of the transaction to which the records relate.
+Please note that this requirement does not refer to the company’s requirement to prepare financial statements; it only requires companies to maintain all proper and underlying documentation (such as invoices, receipts and contracts) that will correctly explain all of the company’s transactions, enable the financial position of the company to be ascertained at any time with accuracy, and allow the preparation of financial statements to be prepared when necessary.
+The mentioned accounting records must be maintained for a minimum period of five years as from the date of the transaction to which the records relate.

 - Name check and approval